LDiazN/ldiazn.github.io/_posts/2024-01-05-proto-ecs-intro-en.md

 # Object models

-An object model (and specifically the *runtime* object model) is the layer of the engine that manages entities in a game.
+An object model (and specifically the *runtime* object model) is the layer of the engine that manages entities in a game and serves as an interface to internal engine systems.
 Managing an entity requires a lot of services, but the most relevant for our purposes right now are:

 * **Lifetime:** Definition, creation, destruction, initialization, updating...
-* **Hierarchy:** Relationships with other entities, and how that affects updates.
+* **Hierarchy:** Relationships with other entities, particularly spatial relationships, and how that affects updates.
-* **Access to engine services:**  Assets, physics, rendering...
+* **Access to engine services:**  Assets, physics, rendering, audio...

 There are many ways in which this can be implemented, each with its benefits and drawbacks.
 Let's look at some popular examples we have out there:

 * **Plain old OOP:** You would just create custom classes for each entity in a game, inheriting from a class hierarchy to reuse code and implementing the new behavior in a specialized class.
 This is the trivial way of implementing an object model and probably the basis for all other models.
-* **Entity-Component model:** In this model, you have an entity that manages initialization, update, and destruction logic, and components: objects that implement the actual behavior.
+* **Entity-Component model:** In this model, you have an entity that manages initialization, update, and destruction logic, and components.
+Components are objects that implement the actual behavior.
 This is an iteration over the plain old OOP model where you favor composition over inheritance.
 In this model, entities are turned into component collections.
-You can do this more or less data-oriented:
+You can do this more or less data-driven:
     * In **Unreal** with C++, for example, you would create a specialization of an Actor class (the entity) where you would define *components as class members*.
 This actor class would define more properties, initialization, and overall wiring logic between components, while components implement the actual behavior.
 In this style, the behavior is implemented both in components and the entity.
     * On the other hand, in **Unity**, we would almost always inherit from `MonoBehavior` to implement a **component** and handle wiring logic between components in the component itself.
 Entities are **created on the editor** by attaching components to a **GameObject**, and entity types are created by spawning instances of **prefabs**.
 In this design, the behavior is implemented by components, and entities are a **collection** of components: their behavior is defined by the components they contain.
 * **Entity Component Systems:** In this model, things are way different than the previous ones.
 Components are **just data**, storage where the state is saved for the systems to iterate on.
 Actual behavior is implemented in systems, functions that don't store any local state and operate over each entity that matches a **signature**.
 The signature is a list of required components for that entity.
 Entities are usually not proper objects but an abstraction of an object represented as an ID, so an entity is an ID related to components, and those components are updated by systems.